STAR-Tsinghua/ServerlessVideoAnalytics/README.md

 Add the absolute path of `your_folder_name` into the list.
 Change the mode option into "profile".
 Change directory back to project root and edit `main.sh`.
-Change video option to the video folder name we created, in our example, it's `your_folder_name` Then change data_root option to absolute path of parent folder of `your_folder_name` Run by `bash main.sh`.
+Change video option to the video folder name we created, in our example, it's `your_folder_name`.
+Then change data_root option to absolute path of parent folder of `your_folder_name`.
+Run by `bash main.sh`.
 The profile will be generated under `./your_folder_name/profile` named `profile.csv`.
-Copy the accuracy list under each model in `profile.csv` and change the model's accuracy under `./config/adaptive_scheduler.json`
+Copy the accuracy list under each model in `profile.csv` and change the model's accuracy under `./config/adaptive_scheduler.json`.

 ## Run the pipeline

 Change the mode option in `./configs/runtime_cfg.json` into "pipeline".
-Run the pipeline with `bash main.sh`
+Run the pipeline with `bash main.sh`.
 The result will be generated under `./your_folder_name/results/`.

 ## Change settings